How to exercise for free

 Staying fit can be expensive when you factor in gym memberships and class costs.
-Here, we show you eight ways to exercise without shelling out any money for the privilege.
+Here, we show you eight ways to exercise without breaking the budget.

 With the rising cost of gym membership, personal trainers and fitness gear, exercise can be costly.
 Yet with more of us taking up sports, thousands of online videos, and a growing number of health initiatives to get us moving, there’s never been a better time to get fit for free.
 All it takes is a bit of research…